2024 Best Natural Sciences Schools in the Plains States Region

 Natural Sciences is above average in terms of popularity with it being the #345 most popular degree program in the country.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 In 2024, College Factual analyzed 3 schools in order to identify the top ones for its Best Natural Sciences Schools in the Plains States Region ranking.
-When you put them all together, these colleges and universities awarded 163 degrees in natural sciences during the 2020-2021 academic year.
+Combined, these schools handed out 164 degrees in natural sciences to qualified students.

 Your choice of natural sciences school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Natural Sciences School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.